Active Substance: betaine anhydrous

 Cystadane should be used as supplement to other therapies such as vitamin B6 (pyridoxine), vitamin B12 (cobalamin), folate and a specific diet.

-What is Cystadane used for?
+What is Cystadane and what is it used for?

-Cystadane is used to treat homocystinuria.
 It is used with other treatments, such as vitamin B6 (pyridoxine), vitamin B12 (cobalamin), folate and a special diet.

 Because the number of patients with homocystinuria is low, the disease is considered ‘rare’, and Cystadane was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 9 July 2001.
-The medicine can only be obtained with a prescription.

 How is Cystadane used?